We'll help you find the right solution for your needs

 The second reason immigration will deny a spouse petitions is because they have determined that the applicants have entered into a fraud marriage for the sole purpose of obtaining immigration benefits.
 This is a serious accusation that must be removed from your husband’s record if you are in fact in a real marriage.
 If you do not remove it from his record, he will never be able to immigrate through a family-based petition.

 One way to fight this determination is to file a motion to reopen, but this can only be done if you can show new evidence in your case.
 For example, I once helped a client in this situation file a motion to reopen when his wife became pregnant with his child shortly after immigration denied his petition.
 Immigration granted the motion to reopen and reversed the marriage fraud determination.
 Another way to fight a marriage fraud determination is to appeal immigration’s denial to the Board of Immigration Appeals.
 This appeal process can take years to be completed, but I strongly advise you fight the marriage fraud determination if you believe your marriage is legit.

-The goal is to get your spouse petition approved so that your husband can apply for his green card.
+The goal is to get your spouse petition approved so that your spouse can apply for a green card.
 Good luck.